 Collin Moshman graduated from Caltech in 2003 with a degree in theoretical math prior to becoming a professional online sit 'n go player.
 He is the author of best-selling poker strategy books Sit 'n Go Strategy,

 Heads-Up No-Limit Hold 'em, and The Math of Hold'em.
-Collin is also the lead SNG coach for CardRunners.
-He lives in Las Vegas with his wife Katie and dog Wilbur.
+Collin is also the lead SNG coach for Cardrunners and Pokerstrategy.
+He lives in Mexico with his wife Katie and dog Wilbur, playing on Pokerstars as tfnc314.